 Issues with opening Outlook arise when your Outlook profile becomes corrupted.
 In this case, repairing your profile can solve the problem.
 Here is how:

 2) Click Account Settings, and then click Account Settings in the drop-down menu.

 4) Click Next, then follow the on-screen instructions to repair your account.

 5) Restart your PC and Outlook.

-If your problem persists, try the next fix.
+If Outlook still won’t open, try the next fix.